MGibson1/wasm-interface/README.md

-# wasm-interface
+# wasm-interfacegen
-A derive macro to automatically create typescript interface definitions for your types
+A derive macro to automatically create typescript interface definitions for your types.